Ad Zone: Above Fold (728x90 or responsive)

 When is debt consolidation a good idea?

-Consolidation works best when you have stable income, you've committed to not taking on new balances, your payments are automated, and you have a clear payoff date.
-The Decision Light shows green when consolidation lowers your interest rate without extending your timeline.
-It shows yellow or red if it costs you more money in the long run.
+Consolidation works best when you have stable income, you have committed to not taking on new balances, your payments are automated, and you have a clear payoff date in view.
+The Decision Light turns green when consolidation lowers your interest rate without extending your timeline — that is the scenario where it genuinely saves money.
+It turns yellow or red when the monthly payment drops but the total cost rises or the payoff date shifts years into the future.

 Can debt consolidation hurt you?

-Yes.
-The four most common mistakes are accepting a lower payment with a much longer timeline, ignoring upfront fees, closing old credit cards too quickly, and securing unsecured debt like turning credit card debt into a home equity loan.
-Always run the math, read the fine print, and check whether you're truly saving before signing.
+Yes — and it does hurt people regularly.
+The four most common mistakes are accepting a lower monthly payment with a much longer repayment timeline, ignoring upfront origination fees (which can be 1–6% of the loan), closing old credit cards too quickly which spikes your utilization ratio, and securing unsecured debt by converting credit card balances into a home equity loan.
+Always run the full math, read every fee in the fine print, and verify you are genuinely saving — not just lowering your monthly number while paying more overall.